dramforever/easyriscv/index.md

 Interested in the code?
 Want to report an issue?
 Check out the GitHub page:
 <https://github.com/dramforever/easyriscv>

+# DRAFT VERSION NOTICE

+**This is a draft version.
+The content should be complete, but there may be significant editorial and usability issues.
+There may also be more mistakes than what you would expect from a finished tutorial.
+Please get in contact with the author in case of any confusion.**

 # Introduction

 Inspired by [Easy 6502 by Nick Morgan][easy6502], this is a quick-ish